DUNE/CCB-data/README.md

 3. `cd Numbers-2024 directory`

-4. open DOE23-NDLAr_2023-11-03-2040.json in an editor - save your own version
+4. open NearTerm_2024-01-23-2040.json in an editor - save your own version

+5. It will point to a Timeline file: NearTerm_2024-01-23-2040_timeline.json - that has year by year event and Test stream volumes in cvs format.
+Much better for getting things in the right year.
+If you comment out the "Timeline" line in the  top level json file, the code will use the old method with the lists in the top level json file.

+If you want your own version, make your own top level json file and then have it point to a new csv file.

-6. `jupyter-lab 2023-11-07.ipynb &` will create a webpage with the notebook
+6. `jupyter-lab 2024-01-21-HMS.ipynb &` will create a webpage with the notebook

 7. edit the notebook to point to your version of the json file.
-DOE23-NDLAr_2023-11-03-2040.json is an example
+NearTerm_2024-01-23-2040.json is an example

 8. you can then edit the json file and iterate.
 Plots will appear in the notebook and in a subdirectory named after your json file.